SaturDJang/warp/CONTRIBUTING.md

 * All contribution should be made to the PR.
 * The contributing can be merged when has one approved review at least.
-* The contributing about specific issue must be on issue branch not master. branch name must be '[title_text]-[issue-number]' form.
+* The contributing about specific issue must be on issue branch not master. branch name must be '[issue-number]_[title-text]' form.
-* The contributing about hot-fix that is not Github issue based (ex. changing docs, fix misprint ..). branch name must be 'hotfix/[title_text]' form.
+* The contributing about hot-fix that is not Github issue based (ex. changing docs, fix misprint ..). branch name must be 'hotfix/[title-text]' form.